Polyarteritis nodosa systemic M30.0

 This section has been translated automatically.

 Idiopathic (90%).
-In 5% of cases, HbS antigen is detectable in the sense of the term, partly also in the affected vessel sections in the form of immune complexes.
+In 5% of cases, HbS antigen is detectable in the blood, sometimes also in the affected vascular segments in the form of immune complexes.

-PAN as a consequence of minocycline ingestion is a very rare event.
-This constellation can occur if the preparation is taken over a longer period of time.
+PAN as a result of minocycline ingestion is a very rare event.
+This constellation can occur with prolonged use of the preparation.

-It is further assumed that in a smaller proportion of patients ANCA plays an inducing role in triggering the disease.
-However, ANCA is mostly negative.
+It is also assumed that ANCA plays an inducing role in triggering the disease in a smaller proportion of patients.
+However, ANCA is usually negative.

 Manifestation